Anton Doboș: International stats

+Managerial career

-Between 2002 and 2005, Dobos was the president of FCU Politehnica Timişoara, then known as Politehnica AEK – in honour of the Greek club where he spent the last years of his career.
+Between 2002 and 2005, Dobos was the president of Politehnica Timişoara, then known as Politehnica AEK – in honour of the Greek club where he spent the last years of his career.

 In 2007, he accepted the offer to become U Cluj's president.

+Personal life

 On 31 August 2008, Dobos had a serious car accident, which left him in a coma.
 He recovered after about a day and was again able to communicate with his family.
 But he remained with loss of memory.

 "I am feeling OK now, I am doing my treatment and resting.
 I haven't fully recovered yet though, I still have memory problems.
 If I know Lăcătuş?
 I know him just from what I saw on tape, but I do not recognize him.
 Only his name.
 I was also surprised when I learned that I was president of Poli Timișoara and Universitatea Cluj.
 I don't even remember that I've played football", said Anton Doboș in EVZ.